Hire Agreement: amendment for the COVID-19 pandemic

 In addition to the hire agreement, these are the rules for hirers while the virus pandemic lasts, or until the hall receives the official all-clear from the government:

 A1 Bookings.
-Bookings may be made by application to the Booking Secretary:
+Bookings may be made by email to firstname.lastname@example.org

 A2 Special dates.
 Bookings for special dates (Christmas Eve, Christmas Day, Boxing Day, New Year’s Eve, etc) must be approved by the committee.